purduesigbots/pros-docs/v5/okapi/api/control/async/async-pos-integrated-controller.rst

 okapi::AsyncPosIntegratedController
 ===================================

-An async position controller that uses the V5 motor's onboard control.
+An `AsyncPositionController <async-position-controller.html>`_ that uses the V5 motor's onboard control.

 Constructor(s)
 --------------